 In Rugby town centre there are pedestrian zones on High Street, Market Place and Sheep Street.
-There is also a network of green spaces within the town, and Rugby Borough Council has an ambitious programme of 'park connector' improvements including surfacing of paths, addition of solar lighting and provision of shared access for walking and cycling.
+There is an extensive network of green spaces within the town, and Rugby Borough Council has a successful programme of 'park connector' improvements including surfacing of paths, addition of solar lighting and provision of shared access for walking and cycling.